ABOUT

 Photo Credit: Kevin Richard

-I have removed most of my webpages that relate to photography as well, so those of you who were frequent visitors may have noticed something missing.
+I have relocated most of my webpages that relate to photography as well, so those of you who were frequent visitors may have noticed something missing.
 I love photography, and I love film.
 Film gives the artist amazing hands-on control over the final image, and I’ve come to enjoy the process very much!
 My basement plays host to a small darkroom where I occasionally make black and white prints.
 Currently, I am rocking the Nikon F3 and the Hasselblad 500cm, the latter of the two I have recently been using to photograph many of my typewriters.

 My background in art is also a bit extensive, but the variety of disciplines have lent themselves well to working with old machines.
 Metal smithing and casting has aided in the fabrication of typewriter parts, and the time I spent learning as well as teaching stained glass has aided in the skills required to fabricated glass components to typewriters as well (keytops, windows, etc).